-Author Of “13 Reasons Why” Reveals Reason Selena Gomez Didn't Play Hannah Baker
+Author Of '13 Reasons Why' Reveals Reason Selena Gomez Wasn't Hannah Baker

 "13 Reasons Why" is the latest Netflix series the whole world seems to be binge-watching.
 In case you haven't watched it yet, it follows the story of high schooler Hannah Baker — a girl who committed suicide and left 13 tapes behind, each detailing a different reason for her suicide.

 The show has been lauded by critics and fans for its brutal portrayal of the reality of mental health.
 On the other side of criticism is a large following of people who believe the show is extremely dangerous for suicidal teens, as it showcases the ultimate revenge suicide fantasy.
 (I am of the latter opinion.)

 One of the show's producers is none other than Selena Gomez.
 She's been a huge fan of the book that the show is based on since its release.

 It's recently been reported that Gomez was in talks to play Hannah Baker herself back during her days on Disney Channel's "Wizards Of Waverly Place."

 According to Cosmopolitan and a 2011 blog post from "13 Reasons Why" author Jay Asher, Selena was too famous to play Hannah Baker.

 Yeah, she was literally too famous.
 What I would give to have that kind of problem.